Protect Your Platform from Deepfake Romance Scams

 5. Abuse and coercion when romance turns sour

-Alongside synthetic lovers, moderators see predictable spikes in harassment, slurs and coercive “pay or share this” threats when advances are rejected, or intimate content has been shared.
+Alongside synthetic lovers, moderators see predictable spikes in harassment, slurs and coercive “pay or share this” threats when advances are rejected, or intimate information has been shared.
 These may not always look like classic fraud, but they hit the same vulnerable users and flow through the same chats and calls, so deepfake and romance‑fraud protections have to work hand‑in‑hand with hate, abuse and sexual‑content policies.

 Deepfake Romance Scams: From UX Issue to Board Agenda